verdantlearn/gis-beginner-oe4bw/modules/Spatial-Reference-Systems/_posts/2000-02-01-holding-page.md

 title: Welcome
 ---

-## Module 1: Introducting QGIS
+## Module 3: Spatial reference systems

-The materials for this module will be published on Friday 25 June 2021
+The materials for this module are awaiting release, and will be published on Friday 25 June 2021

-### Learning objectives